 \subsection{Echt examples}

 In this section, we showcase the application of the proposed d-CDP algorithms in solving the optimal control problem for two typical systems.
-In particular, we use the extended versions of these algorithms for the optimal control of an SIR (Susceptible--Infected--Recovered) model for epidemics and a noisy inverted pendulum.
-Again, to show the effectiveness of the proposed algorithms, we compare their performance with the benchmark d-DP algorithm.
-Moreover, through these examples, we highlight some issues that can arise in the real world application of the proposed algorithms.
+In particular, we use the extended versions of these algorithms for the optimal control of the SIR (Susceptible--Infected--Recovered) model for epidemics and a noisy inverted pendulum.
+Here, we again compare the performance of the proposed algorithms with the benchmark d-DP algorithm.
+Moreover, through these examples, we highlight some issues that can arise in the real-world application of the proposed algorithms.